petekeller2/Epilogue-Starter-Kit/miscWikiPages/Contribution-Guide.md

 For wiki contributions, try to keep markdown files out of the miscWikiPages folder.
 This folder is for wiki files that don't belong to a folder in the code.
-Build the wiki with `gulp build-wiki`.
+Build the wiki with `npm run wiki-build`.
 To update the wiki, you must push to the wiki repo.